 Yet even though the automation tide is coming, many organizations are still slow to embrace it.
 CareerBuilder research shows a significant proportion of companies continue to rely on manual processes.
 One-third of employers don’t use technology automation to recruit, 44 percent don’t automate onboarding and 60 percent don’t automate human capital management activities for employees.

-Why Now Is The Time to Adopt Automated Human Resources Systems
+Why Now Is the Time to Adopt Automated Human Resources Systems

-- Reduced errors (69 percent): Automating your strategy enables you to standardize records management.
+3. Reduce Errors.
+Automating your strategy enables you to standardize records management.
 At the same time, it removes the potential for human error that plagues so many HR offices.
 A paper-based system can be a big risk – there might not be back up and, if misplaced or lost in a fire or burglary, for example, some information may not be recoverable.